Raised beds can be a great way to organise and control healthy plants and it's easier than you might think.

 To build the bed, be sure to overlap the planks and use long decking screws.
 If you have measured out the bed on grass, it might be a good idea to build it on a layer of plastic sheeting or Damp Proof Course/Membrane to stop weeds coming up throughout the growing year.

-Most plants can be grown in a raised bed, but it’s important to check which plants grow well together, as each plant will require something slightly different with regards to added nutrients, not to mention absorbing different nutrients at different levels from the media.
+Most plants can be grown in a raised bed, but it’s important to check which plants grow well together when you're starting your gardening adventure.
+Each plant will need something slightly different, such as added nutrients.

 7 Labour of love